TheJacksonLaboratory/crf_nextflow_basics/README.md

   Working out your code so that the channels have the right contents can take quite a bit of work, and testing it by actually running each process can be very time consuming, if any process takes a long time to run.
-Instead, we can use our knowledge of what files are produced by each process to mock that process during code testing.
+Instead, we can use our knowledge of what files are expected from each process to mock that process during code testing.
 This can be done using `stubs`, which are demonstrated in `hello_files3.nf`.

 ---